icza/authn/README.md

 Passwordless, email based authentication with MongoDB store.

-STATUS: Working, tested, but API might change (not yet in v1.0.0).
+STATUS: Working, tested, but API may change (not yet at v1.0.0).

 The flow is the following: